getpelican/pelican/docs/settings.rst

                                                     on the output path "static".
 By default, pelican will copy the 'images' folder to the output folder.
-`ARTICLE_PERMALINK_STRUCTURE` (``'/%Y/%m/'``)       Allows to render URLs for articles sorted by date,
+`ARTICLE_PERMALINK_STRUCTURE` (``''``)              Empty by default.
+Allows to render URLs for
-                                                    in case you specify a format as specified in the example.
+                                                    articles sorted by date, in case you specify a format as specified in the example.
                                                     It follows the python datetime directives:
                                                      * %Y: Year with century as a decimal number.
                                                      * %m: Month as a decimal number [01,12].
                                                      * %d: Day of the month as a decimal number [01,31].

+                                                     Note: if you specify a datetime directive, it will be substituted using the date metadata field into the rest file. if the date is not specified, pelican will rely on the mtime of your file.

                                                      Check the python datetime documentation
                                                      at http://bit.ly/cNcJUC for more information.